Chocolate French Silk Pie

 - Pour the filling into the cooled crust and allow to set in the refrigerator for at least 4 hours and up to 2 days before serving.

-- Pour the heavy cream and vanilla in the bowl of a stand mixer fit with the whisk attachment or in a large bowl with a hand mixer.
-Whip on high speed and slowly stream in the powdered sugar until the whipped cream reaches stiff peaks.
+- Pour the heavy cream (235 grams/ 1 cup) and vanilla (1 teaspoon) in the bowl of a stand mixer fit with the whisk attachment or in a large bowl with a hand mixer.
+Whip on high speed and slowly stream in the powdered sugar (40 grams/ ⅓ cup).
+Whip until the cream reaches stiff peaks.

-- Top the pie with whipped cream and chocolate shavings or curls.
+- When ready to serve, top the pie with whipped cream and chocolate shavings or curls.

 Notes